Wondering how to pronounce Toronto and other popular street names in the city?

 The “th” at the end is silent, and it’s pronounced “teh-cum-see”.

-Roncesvalles Village is a neighbourhood in the west end of Toronto, and it’s home to one of my fave restaurants, The Commoner.
+Roncesvalles Village is a neighbourhood in the west end of Toronto with plenty of incredible multicultural restaurants.

 Most Torontonians say “rawn-sez-valls”, but it actually came from a Spanish word and should be pronounced “rawn-ses-vay-yez”.